pkdone/gke-mongodb-demo/README.md

 ### 1.4 Undeploying & Cleaning Down the Kubernetes Environment

-**Important:** This step is required to ensure you aren't continously charged by Google Cloud for an environment you no longer need.
+**Important:** This step is required to ensure you aren't continuously charged by Google Cloud for an environment you no longer need.

-Run the following script to undeploy the MongoDB Service & StatefulSet plus related Kubernetes resoruces, followed by the removal of the GCE disks before finally deleting the GKE Kubernetes cluster.
+Run the following script to undeploy the MongoDB Service & StatefulSet plus related Kubernetes resources, followed by the removal of the GCE disks before finally deleting the GKE Kubernetes cluster.

     $ ./teardown.sh